 It relates to a project being planned by a church at Thomassin in Haiti.
 Some years ago, money from a Methodist church in Co.
 Cork paid for the building foundations.
 It also details a little of the recent hurricane response of the Methodist Church in Haiti which MMS(I) and individual donations contributed to.

 World Church Bulletins 2017

-To download news from our world church partners, compiled by Methodist Church in Britain, for March 2017: click here
+To download news from our world church partners, compiled by Methodist Church in Britain, for April 2017: click here.

-This month features news from Jamaica, Zambia, Bolivia and Guatemala
+This month features news from South Korea, Russia and El Salvador.

 Rev. Laurence Graham part of Haiti bicentenary celebrations